wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Auth methods perform authentication to verify the user or machine-supplied information.

-* LDAP auth method enables user authentication using an existing LDAP server while
+* LDAP auth method enables user authentication using an existing LDAP server
-* AppRole auth method is recommended for server machines or apps handling automated workflows
+* <a href="#AppRoleAuth">AppRole auth method</a> for server machines or apps handling automated workflows
 <br /><br />

-<a name="AppRole"></a>
+<a name="AppRoleAuth"></a>

 ### AppRole Auth Method

    * https://developer.hashicorp.com/vault/docs/auth/approle
    * https://developer.hashicorp.com/vault/tutorials/auth-methods/approle
    <br /><br />

+The approle auth method allows machines or apps to authenticate with Vault-defined roles.

+AppRole uses role_id and secret_id for login.
+It's like a user_id and password.
+So it's safer when each is delivered separately using two different tools (email and texting).

-An "AppRole" is a set of Vault policies and login constraints that must be met to receive a token under those policies.
-The scope can be as narrow or broad as desired.
+The <a target="_blank" href="https://developer.hashicorp.com/vault/api-docs/auth/approle">AppRole API</a> is a set of Vault policies and login constraints that must be met to receive a token under those policies.
 An AppRole can be created for a particular machine, or even a particular user on that machine, or a service spread across machines.
 AppRole has an open design to enable a varied set of workflows and configurations to handle large numbers of apps.

-The approle auth method allows machines or apps to authenticate with Vault-defined roles.

-AppRole uses role_id and secret_id for login.
-Security of AppRole is increased when they are delivered separately by two different tools.
-This avoids any single person or entity except for the authenticating machine or application knowing both of them.

-Credentials required for successful login depend upon the constraints set on the AppRole associated  with the credentials.
-   * If the SecretID used for login is fetched from an AppRole, that is operating in Pull mode.
+   * If the SecretID used for login is fetched from an AppRole, that <a target="_blank" href="https://learn.hashicorp.com/vault/identity-access-management/iam-authentication">Pull mode</a>.
    * If a "custom" SecretID is set against an AppRole by the client, that's Push mode.
    <br /><br />